Moskalik (fish)

 In Polish cuisine, moskalik, usually plural (e.g., in sales), moskaliki is a very small pickled herring (marinated or salted after entrails and head removed).

-Historically, "moskalik" was associated with poor man's food.
+Historically, "moskalik" was associated with poor people's food.

 Moskaliki are very young and small fishes of size up to 5 inches, which are used in culinary as wholes, only with entrails and head removed.
 Because of this, a small time is required for marinating.
 The bones soften enough, eliminating the danger of choking, making moskaliki a convenient party snack.
 They have less of the taste of a sea fish.
 Due to their young age, they accumulate less mercury, a recent danger of seafood.